portlandcodeschool/jsi/_posts/00-02-03-closures-scope.md

 {% endhighlight %}

 * Allow your counter to start at any number, for instance, `counter(5)`.
-* Allow your counter to be rest:
+* Allow your counter to be reset:

 {% highlight javascript %}
 var sequence1 = counter();